 How to use email to make customers fall in love with your brand

-Yet another Valentine’s Day goes by.
-Soon we’ll hear statistics (don’t we all dig numbers 🙂 ) on how revenues peaked for online retailers and how brands big and small used different channels to grab customer attention.
+Another holiday goes by.
+Soon we’ll hear statistics (don’t we all dig numbers 🙂 ) on how revenues peaked for online retailers.
+We will hear how brands, big and small, used different channels to grab customer attention.
 Plus, the latest exciting campaign will be detailed, that captured the hearts of customers.

-One of the most popular channels even in today’s age of Snapchat and Instagram to win customers’ love is Email.
+One of the most popular channels to win customers’ love is email, even in today’s age of Snapchat and Instagram.

 Email is still one of the best marketing channels.
-According to an independent study, 80% of retail professional indicated that emails were their number one means for customer acquisition and retention.
+According to an independent study, 80% of retail professionals indicated that emails were their number one choice for customer acquisition and retention.

-While love is still in the air, here’s our advice to win some serious love and brand loyalty from your customers through emails.
-These different types of emails can capture their attention and build some long lasting customer relationships.
+While the holiday glow is still in the air, here’s our advice to win some serious love and brand loyalty from your customers through email.
+These different types of emails can capture your customer’s attention and build long-lasting relationships.

 Product recommendation emails:

 Put yourself in your customer’s shoes.
-Don’t we all face purchasing dilemma of what exactly to buy?
+Don’t we all face the same purchasing dilemma of what exactly to buy?
 It becomes difficult when you are flooded with so many options and products.
-That’s why brands should utilize the power of email recommendations to help customers make decisions easier and faster.
+That’s why brands should utilize the power of recommendations to help customers make decisions easier and faster.

 You can’t force an audience that isn’t interested in your products or services to love your brand.
 That’s why it’s important to make sure you reach the right people.
 It helps you get much more results at a far lesser cost and interact with the people who have a genuine interest in your brand.
 Behavioral targeting is a lot more achievable now, even with limited budgets.
 Data and tools are available to help you gain meaningful insights.

-Over 90 % of messages from Facebook, Twitter, Snapchat, Uber, Netflix and Amazon are sent using behavioral targeting.
+Over 90 % of messages from Facebook, Twitter, Snapchat, Uber, Netflix and Amazon use behavioral targeting.
 For example, shortly after the release of the new Punisher series (in late 2017), Netflix sent out an email recommending the new series to a viewer who had a history of watching (Marvel) superhero movies on their platform.
-These brands exactly know how to hyper target their customers.
+This brand knows exactly how to hyper- target their customers.
 While it’s true that Netflix owns their platform and has tremendous insight into the viewing habits of its customers, you can still take away the idea that data is at the heart of it.

-You spent your big bucks getting customers to your website and browse products.
+You spent time, effort and money getting customers to your website and browse products.
 What next?
 How do we turn these browsers and prospects to actual sales?
-Quite often, your prospects may have reservations about your product or need further more convincing that the product they selected is indeed the right fit for them.
+Quite often, your prospects may have reservations about your product or need further convincing that the product they are researching is indeed the right fit for them.

 People will fall in love with your product (and brand) if you make the whole experience of purchase a memorable one.

-A gentle nudge by being helpful and erasing their concerns goes a long way in building long lasting customer relationships.
-Zapier does it best in their on-boarding email by helping customers visualize what life would be like when they integrate with Zapier and providing a whole lot of useful links.
+A gentle nudge, being helpful and easing their concerns, goes a long way in building long lasting customer relationships.
+Zapier does it best in their on-boarding email by helping customers visualize what life would be like when they integrate with Zapier along with useful links.

 View full email here

 Consistently delivering amazing customer service doesn’t happen by accident.
 It happens on purpose.
 It’s all about meeting and exceeding customer expectations.
 Give them what they want in an way that is easy for them and you’ve won their love.

-We humans tend to forget and need to be reminded about things and that’s where reminder emails play a great role.
+We tend to forget things and that’s where reminder emails play a great role.
 Your customers expect to be have personalized, valuable information conveniently delivered to them at the right moment.
-Check out this friendly reminder email by Frank’s auto maintenance company.

 What every tip above shows is that personalization is key.
 Brands need to speak to customers on a personal level to promote relationships.